AlexAaqil/herp/notes.md

 Teachers
 - Handle all CRUD operations for teachers in the TeacherController to avoid re-routing the uses page.

+Parents
+- Add the pages for updating and deleting parents.

 # Features
 users {
     super admin